ahoys/Actionbuilder/Doc/README.md

 Actionpoints are controlled by in-game triggers.

 ### Portal
 Portals are responsible of the unit spawning.
-The user can link units, groups and vehicles to Portals that will spawn after the portal activates.
+The user can link units, groups and vehicles to portals that will spawn after the portal activates.

 ### Waypoint
-Waypoints hold the information what to do after a portal has activated and the units spawned.
+Waypoints hold the information what to do after a portal has activated and the related units spawned.
 For example a waypoint may order the spawned units to move to some other location.

 There can be multiple waypoints synchronized to a one portal.
-Waypoints can also be synchronized to each-other, creating randomization.
+Waypoints can also be synchronized to eachother, creating randomization.